 Which is where the indecisive bit of the story comes in.
 Nineteen-year-old Huelgas—who, at the time, could potentially become the youngest triathlete to compete at the 2010 Asian Games—could not conceive of the idea of putting his studies on hold to pursue something that he loved and was clearly very good at.

-We meet Huelgas in one of the dressing rooms of Vermosa Sports Hub, Ayala Land’s latest one stop sports and fitness destination in Daang-Hari road, Imus, Cavite.
+We meet Huelgas in one of the dressing rooms of Vermosa Sports Hub, Ayala Land’s one-stop sports and fitness destination in Daang Hari, Imus, Cavite.
 Having greeted everyone upon entering the room, he sits, quietly alert.

 “I realized that in life, taking risks is what will actually change you,” so goes one of his reflections on being a professional triathlete.
 It’s a line that, at least these days, is rarely spoken without the slightest hint of irony.